Love Island (American TV series) season 1: Critical response

-Review aggregator website Rotten Tomatoes gives the first American series of Love Island 50%, holding an average rating of 5.25 out of 10 with the consensus being "Crude, rude, but without that charming British attitude, Love Island fails to make a splash across the pond—though fans may still find comfort in its cynically familiar formula".
-Metacritic, which uses a weighted average, gives the series a metascore of 56 indicating "mixed or average reviews".
+Review aggregator website Rotten Tomatoes gives the first American series of Love Island 55%, holding an average rating of 5.25 out of 10 with the consensus being "Crude, rude, but without that charming British attitude, Love Island fails to make a splash across the pond—though fans may still find comfort in its cynically familiar formula".
+Metacritic, which uses a weighted average, gives the series a score of 56 indicating "mixed or average" reviews.
 After watching the pilot, Yohana Desta of Vanity Fair said the series "was a charmer in its first episode" but noted the differences between host Arielle Vandenberg and narrator Matthew Hoffman from their British counterparts Caroline Flack and Iain Stirling, respectively, stating Vanderberg is much more of a joker than Flack and that Hoffman had not captured the "snarky energy" of Stirling.
 Eric Thurm of The A.V.
 Club called the series "pure chaotic evil" and said, "Love Island is about a bunch of hot people sitting by a pool bonding over the fact that they have nothing to do".
 Thurm also said the pacing is too quick, with Islanders doing nothing and everything in the same episode.
 Reviewing the first five episodes, Kathryn VanArendonk of Vulture stated "Love Island is boring, but hard to escape", but Ben Travers of IndieWire opined that the contestants were bland.